JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/DHCP Attacks and Mitigation.md

 ## Other DHCP Security Considerations
 - DHCP Filtering:
 	- Ensures that only authorized DHCP servers can operate on the network.
-You can configure the switch to allow only trusted DHCP servers or specific
+You can configure the switch to allow only trusted DHCP servers or specific DHCP servers based on IP address or MAC address

+- Rogue DHCP Server Detection
+	- What?
+		- This feature allows you to detect unauthorized DHCP servers on the network and alert ad